catharsis/spotifile/README.md

 Make sure you have all the required dependencies installed, or the ./configure step will likely complain loudly.

 ## Quick start
-The easiest way to get started with **spotifile** is to create a mountpoint somewhere (say, `/tmp/spotifile`) and run it like so `./spotifile -o username=spotify_username -o password=spotify_password /tmp/spotifile`.
+The easiest way to get started with **spotifile** is to create a mountpoint somewhere (say, `mkdir /tmp/spotifile`) and run it like so `./spotifile -o username=spotify_username -o password=spotify_password /tmp/spotifile`.
 However, that's not recommendable since it'll leave your [Spotify](https://www.spotify.com) credentials in the open for anyone else with access to your machine.
 Instead, most users should opt to create a configuration file `~/.config/spotifile/spotifile.conf`, containing the credentials as such;

     [spotifile]
     username=myUsername